 What was that?
 I’ve gotten carried away in fits of lingual ecstasy and forgotten what I was going to say about the downside of Rivendell, Edoras, and Mordor?
 Yes, too right.
 Ahem.

 The downside of this is that it is tempting for writers following in Tolkien’s considerable footsteps to simply copy the sounds or to use his names as jumping off points for their own.
 They copy his work, not his methodology.

 The movie Willow does this in a rather good-natured way when it tosses out character names like Bavmorda, Cherlindrea, Elora Danan and Fin Raziel, ethnic names like Daikini and Nelwyns and place names like Nockmaar and Galladoorn.

-The names are a mish-mosh of different cultural groups in the real world (“Elora Danan” has Celtic roots and “Raziel” is Hebrew for “the mystery of God”) and, I think, stuff that just sounds cool.
+The names are a mish-mosh of different cultural groups in the real world (Elora Danan has Celtic roots and Raziel is Hebrew for “the mystery of God”).
+They are also names that just sound cool.
 I have to admit, the hero’s name—Madmartigan—is one of my favorite character names ever.

 As a reader, though, I like it when a writer has clearly gone back and done research and, borrowing Tolkien’s methodology rather than his syllables, found real world root stock that creates an endless supply of appropriate syllables and sounds that match.

 As a writer, I try to do exactly that, which is why in the Mer Cycle series, which was my first experience writing a fantasy that took place entirely in a made-up world, I identified a language group or two that I wanted to use for my cultures and then invented character, object and place names that had meaning in that borrowed and tweaked lingo.